-Fariborz Farahmand is a research faculty member in the Georgia Tech School of Electrical and Computer Engineering (ECE).
-He received his master’s and Ph.D. in computer science from Georgia Tech, and master’s in structural engineering from the University of Manitoba, located in Winnipeg, Manitoba, Canada.
+Fariborz Farahmand is a research faculty member in the Georgia Tech School of Electrical and Computer Engineering.
+Fariborz received his master's in structural mechanics from the University of Manitoba, Canada, his master's and Ph.D. in computer science from Georgia Tech and completed his postdoctoral fellowship at Purdue University.

 He is a member of Georgia Tech Faculty Senate, and a senior member of IEEE.